-5. This report focuses on results from the six selected countries - Belarus, Brazil, Kazakhstan, Namibia, Philippines, and Vietnam.
-To ensure completeness, a full list of projects that had been undertaken in each of these countries was assembled based on data from the Project Management Information System (PMIS).
-The Projects Documents and Terminal Evaluations of projects that were completed since 2010 and not included in the OPS5 Review were examined to determine whether they dealt with national legal reforms.
-The final list of projects selected for assessment is shown in Annex C.3
+This report focuses on results from the six selected countries-Belarus, Brazil, Kazakhstan, Namibia, the Philippines, and Vietnam.
+To ensure completeness, a full list of projects that had been undertaken in each of these countries was assembled based on data from the Project Management Information System.
+The projects documents and terminal evaluations of projects that were completed since 2010 and not included in the OPS5 Review were examined to determine whether they dealt with national legal reforms.

-6. Eight projects were identified in Kazakhstan and six in Namibia as having components that focused on helping national governments develop new laws.
-In aggregate, these projects cut across a wide spectrum of GEF focal areas: biodiversity (6), climate change (4), land degradation (1), and multifocal (2).
-Neither Kazakhstan, nor Namibia, has been the subject of a GEF Country Portfolio Evaluation.
+Eight projects were identified in Kazakhstan and six in Namibia as having components that focused on helping national governments develop new laws.
+In aggregate, these projects cut across a wide spectrum of GEF focal areas: biodiversity (six), climate change (four), land degradation (one), and multifocal (two).
+Neither Kazakhstan nor Namibia has been the subject of a GEF country portfolio evaluation.

-7. The case studies examine the history and context of the laws that were addressed through the selected projects, the role that projects played in the legislative/rulemaking process, the purpose and content of the law, the process and current status of its implementation, and an assessment of results in terms of stated policy aims.
+The case studies examine the history and context of the laws that were addressed through the selected projects, the role that projects played in the legislative/rulemaking process, the purpose and content of the law, the process and current status of its implementation, and an assessment of results in terms of stated policy aims.
 The case studies draw on multiple sources of information, including a review of project materials, key informant interviews, and secondary research.
-The review of project materials focuses on Project Documents prepared as part of the approval process,4 terminal evaluations prepared by the implementing agency, and terminal evaluation reviews prepared by the GEF IEO.
+The review of project materials focuses on project documents prepared as part of the approval process, terminal evaluations prepared by the implementing agency, and terminal evaluation reviews prepared by the GEF Independent Evaluation Office.
 Where available, work products such as studies prepared during the project as well as texts of the relevant legislation/regulations have also been reviewed.
-Interviews were conducted with representatives of GEF agencies, officials from relevant ministries (including the GEF Focal Point), members of project management units, and other key stakeholders, as appropriate, during the course of the country visits.
+Interviews were conducted with representatives of GEF agencies, officials from relevant ministries (including the GEF focal point), members of project management units, and other key stakeholders, as appropriate, during the course of the country visits.
 Interviews were supplemented with information obtained through written responses to questions sent to representatives of the implementing agency and government partners.

-8. The main limitation of this evaluation was dealing with the time that had elapsed since completion of some of the projects.
-While this allowed an opportunity to trace results over an
+The main limitation of this evaluation was dealing with the time that had elapsed since completion of some of the projects.
+While this allowed an opportunity to trace results over an extended period, some government officials and consultants who had been hired by agencies to work on particular projects were no longer in their positions and difficult to track down.
+In addition, project files were not always complete and data on impacts were generally unavailable.